The Aviation Law Review: Belgium

-In relation to the Belgian Act of 21 November 2017 regulating tour operators and agency contracts, the Belgian government took action with the Ministerial Decree of 19 March 2020 concerning the refund of cancelled package travels.
-This was subsequently amended following the recommendations by the European Commission, by Ministerial Decree of 3 April 2020.
+In relation to the Belgian Act of 21 November 2017 regulating tour operators and agency contracts, the government took action with the Ministerial Decree of 19 March 2020 concerning the refund of cancelled package travels.
+This was subsequently amended following recommendations by the European Commission under a Ministerial Decree of 3 April 2020.
 These instruments allow the travel organiser, in the event of a cancellation of the arrangement due to the covid-19 pandemic, to issue a travel voucher, valid for a period of at least one year, to the traveller rather than having to refund the paid booking in money.
 Travellers are not allowed to refuse a refund by voucher.
 Nonetheless, if the voucher has not been used within one year, the traveller retains the right to request a refund in money.
 The travel organiser will in this case be obligated to provide the refund within a period of six months.
 This softens the economic impact of the covid-19 pandemic on the travel sector as it allows travel organisers to spread out or avoid monetary refunds.
 As mentioned, this system deviates from the Belgian Act of 21 November 2017 regulating tour operators and agency contracts and is, therefore, a temporary measure.
-This system is currently valid for cancellations due to the covid-19 pandemic between 20 March and 20 June 2020.
-It is expected that this arrangement might be further amended in the future following the Commission recommendations of 13 May 2020 on vouchers offered to passengers and travellers.4
+This system was valid for cancellations due to the covid-19 pandemic between 20 March and 19 June 2020.
+The government has decided not to extend the period of applicability thereof after this date.

-With regard to Regulation (EC) No. 261/2004, national states do not have the option to implement deviations in their national law as it concerns a binding Regulation.
-Therefore, the Belgian government, along with several other states, has sent out a communication to the European Commission requesting an amendment to Regulation 261/2004, proposing a system similar to the solution for package travels, which would allow air carriers to initially provide the passengers with a voucher for flights cancelled due to the covid-19 pandemic rather than a monetary refund.
-Nonetheless, at the time of writing no amendments have been made.
-This implies that passengers currently retain the choice between a monetary refund and a voucher.
+With regard to Regulation (EC) No. 261/2004, national states do not have the option to implement deviations in their national law as it concerns a binding regulation.
+Hence, passengers retain the choice between a monetary refund and a voucher.
 For more detail, see the European Union chapter.

 iv Other legislation